 - American Library Association’s Library Bill of Rights is adopted.

-- First Summer Reading Program held Going Places with Reading.
+- First Summer Reading Program, called Going Places with Reading, is held.

 - Vivian Swift donated an embroidery depicting Hands Across Pelham, which hangs in the Library in the Adult Stacks area.